laylaadhar879-ops/hackathon/README.md

 ## Using Bootstrap

-Bootstrap is already configured and imported in `src/main.js`.
+Bootstrap is already configured and imported in `src/main.css`, which is loaded in the `<head>` of each HTML file to prevent Flash of Unstyled Content (FOUC).

 ### How to Use Bootstrap Classes